terraswarm/urban-heartbeat-kit/docs/BBB-for-gateway-usage.md

 There are several data streams coming from the SwarmGateway.

-#### MQTT
+#### MQTT:

 Topics:

-- `ble-gateway-advertisements`: ALL formatted data packets from nearby devices.
+- `gateway-data`: ALL formatted data packets from nearby devices.
 - `ble-advertisements`: ALL BLE MAC addresses seen at this gateway.
-- `ble-gateway-topics`: List of device-specific topics available at this gateway.
+- `gateway-topics`: List of device-specific topics available at this gateway.
 - `device/<device type>/<device id>`: Data stream from specific devices.

 #### EmonCMS: